mateus908/anp-web-site/README.md

 To begin, we run through our basic clone & install process:

 1. Clone the repo `git clone https://github.com/mateus908/anp-web-site.git`
-2. navigate into the project `cd rin`
+2. navigate into the project `cd anp-web-site`
 3. Install the NodeJS dependencies: `npm install`.
 4. Install the Bower dependencies: `bower install`.
 5. Run gulp serve to begin our development: `gulp serve`.